FREQUENTLY ASKED QUESTIONS

 Rules are subject to change.

 Pets are NOT allowed.
-Only service animals and the Celtic Canine dogs in the Celtic Canine are allowed on the Festival grounds.
-A service animal is one that is individually trained to perform work for a person with a disability.
+Service animals and the dogs participating in the Celtic Canine demonstration area are allowed on the Festival grounds.
+A service animal is defined as one that is trained to perform work for a person with a disability.
 You may be asked if your animal is a service animal and what tasks it is trained to perform.
-You do not need to provide documentation of your animal's status as a service animal nor is it required to wear a vest.
-Your animal must be leashed unless that interferes with its work, but it must still be under your effective control at all times.
+You do not need to provide documentation of your animal’s status as a service animal, nor is it required to wear a vest.
+Your animal must be leashed unless that interferes with its work.
+It must always be under your effective control.

 Same day re-entry to the Festival is available.
 Guests will receive a hand stamp to re-enter.